ska-sa/spead2/doc/cpp.rst

 maintaining previously seen descriptors (if they are desired) and tracking which descriptors and items need to be inserted into heaps.

+The C++ documentation is far from complete.
+As a first step, consult the Python documentation; in many cases it is just wrapping the C++ interface with Pythonic compliant names, whereas the C++ interface uses lowercase with underscores for all names.
+If that doesn't help, consult the Doxygen-style comments in the source code.

 .. toctree::
    :maxdepth: 2

+   cpp-asio
    cpp-recv
    cpp-send
+   cpp-logging